jrummell/jrummellblog/how-i-bought-home-theater-audio-for-half-price.md

+---
+permalink: /how-i-bought-home-theater-audio-for-half-price
-# How I bought home theater audio for half price
+title: How I bought home theater audio for half price
+date: 2012-03-04 16:02:45
+published: true
+tags: home-theater
+---

 I’m taking a break from web development topics today to talk about one of my other interests: home theater.
 It all started when I saw a pair of [Pioneer bookshelf speakers on woot!](http://www.woot.com/Blog/ViewEntry.aspx?Id=19729) for half the retail price.
 A few years back, I bought an all in one surround/DVD player/receiver.
 It was one of the few times that I didn’t do a lot of research before making an electronics purchase.
 Being somewhat of an audiophile, I was never happy with it.
 It worked, but the sound wasn’t crystal clear and there was very little bass.
 Fast forward to this past winter when I saw that pair of bookshelf speakers on woot!.
 Pioneer had always treated me well for car audio, so I was interested.
 I read tons of reviews, checked prices on Amazon.com (my online retailer of choice), and decided to make the purchase.